flowstake/flowstake.github.io/index.md

     * Impossible for the hacker to withdraw all the ETH after successful challenge or to withdraw individua donations after a failed challenge
 * Cheating
     * Impossible for Flowstake, to with draw all the ETH donations if the challenge is not in a complete or failed state.
-* Failing update
+* Failing update smart contract state
+    * Contract failed to update state
-* Query the bridge,
+* Query the Oracle,
-    * Failing database query from bridge
+    * Failing database query from oracle

 #### Theshold Signatures